Section 1062 vs a DST: Spread the Tax or Defer It

 Side by side

-Do you still owe the full tax.
-Under Section 1062, yes, just paid over four years.
-Under a DST, it is deferred for as long as you stay in 1031 rules.
+| Do you still owe the full tax | Yes, just paid over four years | Deferred for as long as you stay in 1031 rules |

-What you hold afterward.
-Section 1062 leaves you with cash from the sale, paid over time.
-A DST leaves you with a beneficial interest in managed real estate and the potential for passive income.
+| What you hold afterward | The cash from your sale, tax paid over four years | A beneficial interest in managed real estate, with potential passive income |

 Which one fits which seller